neo4j/cypher-language-support/packages/language-server/README.md

 We will provide a quick way to install the serer via npm soon™️.
 For now you can build it yourself, see instructions below.

-### Bundling and usage from typescript
+### Usage from typescript

-To package the language server into a single javascript bundle, go to the root of the project and do `npm run build`.
-After that a file `./packages/language-server/dist/cypher-language-server.js` will be generated.

-You can run the language server with `node ./cypher-language-server.js --stdio`.
+You can run the language server with `npx @neo4j-cypher/language-server.js --stdio`.

 Below you can find a few examples in Typescript on how to send messages to that server.